Hi, I’m Lauren.

 - Reading or going on walks (have any fav books you read this year?
 Please share!)

 - Face-timing with my niece

-- Cooking recipes from and learning about a new country each month
+- Cooking recipes from a new country each month

 Random things about me:

 - Even though I am terrified of heights, my brother convinced me to jump out of an airplane – it was amazing, and I’ll never do it again.